gaddopur/React-Frontend-Design/README.md

-Frontend design for resturant using react.
+Frontend design of resturant using react.